Requirements for the Major in Politics

 Requirements for the Minor in Politics

+majoring in Liberal Arts can elect to minor in Politics.
 Five courses are required for

-successful completion of the Politics minor:
+successful completion of this minor:

 - Two 2000-level Tier I core